treeverse/lakeFS/docs/reference/mount.md

 ```

 ## Examples

+**Note**
+⚠️ For simplicity the examples show `main` as the ref, Everest will always mount a specific commit ID, given a ref it will use the HEAD (e.g most recent commit).
+{: .note }

 #### Data Exploration
 Mount the lakeFS repository and explore data as if it's on the local filesystem.